Shohrab-Hossain/Hero-Escape-from-Dungeon/README.md

 **` T`** stands for trap room, and

-blank is a empty room.
+Blank is an empty room.

 <br>